matchaxmoxie/matchaxmoxie/README.md

 **Bachelor of Science in Informatics**
-Indiana University Bloomington | Expected Graduation: May 2027 Business Minor: Business, Data, and Technology
+Indiana University Bloomington | Expected Graduation: May 2027
+Focus: Business, Data, and Technology

 **Honors & Recognition:**
 • Luddy School of Informatics Direct Admit